 The opposite is true of words like ergophobia, the morbid fear of going to work.
 That might sound like a flippant term coined to describe the modern commuter’s hatred of the rat race, but look it up in a dictionary and you’ll find its earliest attestation was in the hallowed British Medical Journal in 1905.

 So just because a phobia word sounds jocular and throwaway doesn’t necessarily mean that it is.
 Which brings us to veritaphobia.

 Firstly, no one gets to decide what is and isn’t a word.
-Secondly, sit the fuck down.
+Secondly, sit down.

 We’re still trying to get to the bottom of this one, but the earliest we’ve been able to trace veritaphobia back so far is 1937, when it was used in an article published in the journal Science Progress.
 So it’s not in the OED, no. But that’s not to say that it doesn’t have almost a century of legitimate use behind it, hence its appearance on Haggard Hawks.

 Etymologically, admittedly, it’s a bit of a mess.
 Veritaphobia is a chimeric word, inartfully mixing Latin (in this case, the Latin word for truth, veritas) with Greek (phobos, meaning fear).
 A better name for this might ultimately be alethophobia, which uses the Greek for truth, alitheia, alongside its fellow Greek root; indeed, that’s a term with an even more considerable history behind it, dating back to 1848 at least.